shihansheriffesanjo/esanjo-way/content/people-ops/our-recruitment-process.md

 ## The phone screen
-This is our first contact with the candidate.
+The phone screen, or in the case of remote candidates the online screening, is our first contact with the candidate.
 The questions are simple but we look at more than just the answers themselves.
 The way in which the candidates answer is just as important.
 Are the answers consistent?
-Have they made an effort to prepare for a possible phone screen?, Did they do any in-depth checks on the job role and the company?, What questions do they ask?
+Have they made an effort to prepare for a possible phone screen?
+Did they do any in-depth checks on the job role and the company?
+What questions do they ask?
 How enthusiastic are they?
 Do they have the correct attitude?

 The ability to communicate is incredibly important.
 We work as a team and so need to be able to communicate clearly with each other especially in a remote environment.
 If a candidate has trouble understanding the questions, answers a different question than asked, or does not have sufficient vocabulary to answer we already have a problem.
 The ability to communicate clearly - understand and be understood - is essential.
 Drop anyone who can’t right now regardless of the rest of their qualifications.